Gate9350/ds3pvphelper/README.md

 2. Attach the table (.CT file) to the DarkSoulsIII.exe process
 3. Click the boxes next to the script you'd like to use in the section below to activate

-For color, 0 is none.
-You can choose colors 1-100 as a value to change the visual of each frame type. (will add dropdown list later)
+Double click the value to open the dropdown box for color selection.

 ### Current Features:
-- Customizable colors for displaying frame data (#1-100 are valid values for color)
+- Customizable colors for displaying frame data
 - i-Frames Indicator
 - Super Armor Indicator
 - Blocking Indicator